 Tips and Variations

-- Dip Suggestions - Guacamole, tomato salsa or salsa verde, chipotle mayonnaise, ranch dressing dip, or aioli.
+- Possible dips for potato skins include guacamole, tomato salsa or salsa verde, chipotle mayonnaise, ranch dressing dip, or aioli.